tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - ..they expire and don't belong to the identity
 - Limited Access
 - Requested by an identity (AWS or EXTERNAL)

+### STS - How it works

+- The Trush policy controls who can assume the role.
+Conceptually this is a wall around the role.
+- If an identity isn't ALLOWED to assume the role, based on the TRUST policy..
+AssumeRole will fail
+- sts:AssumeRole calls are made by and existing identity ..either AWS or External(federation)
+- Premissions Policy controls what the identity can do once it has assumed the role
+- STS generates temporary credentials which can access AWS resources until expiration.
+They authorise access based on the permissions policy.